Frequently Asked Questions

 Admission decisions are made at the school without regard to applicants’ financial need.

-M.S. and M.A. applicants, both domestic and international, who wish to be considered for scholarship assistance, must submit The Graduate School of Journalism Scholarship Aid Application, which is available on December 18, 2013, by February 1, 2014.
+M.S. and M.A. applicants, both domestic and international, who wish to be considered for scholarship assistance, must submit The Columbia Journalism School Scholarship Aid Application by February 1, 2015 (it will be available on December 1, 2014).

-2. What supporting documents must be submitted with The Graduate School of Journalism Scholarship Aid Application?
+2. What supporting documents must be submitted with The Columbia Journalism School Scholarship Aid Application?

 Please upload these documents with your completed Scholarship Aid Form: